Posted by SCL Education Group on 10.07.18

 “We like to let people know that it’s not just a football provision for us”, added Kmita.
 “The exposure that we have across the different industries is vast.
 There’s more than just football experience and opportunity here.

 “We’re trying to provide our students with the best possible stepping stone into the exit route of their choice, for them to go on and excel in their life.
 We’re wanting to produce good players and people, both on and off the pitch.”

-“We’ve seen four players re-enter the professional game since the start of this season following failing to earn professional contracts this time last season”, Moss explained.
+“We’ve seen four players re-enter the professional game since the start of this season following failing to earn professional contracts this time last season”, Payne explained.